 - May – Over $10 billion

 The totals, while inexact, indicate both the stability that exists in the Quicken Loans operation, as well as the robust nature of the ongoing growth.
 There’s no sign of any month being an outlier that signals this to be a temporary boost in loan activity, which bodes well for the second half of the year.

 The record-setting origination numbers weren’t the only positive pieces of news coming from the well-known lender.
 They also announced that they were in the process of trying to fill 1,300 open positions across their nationwide offices, which reflected the rapid expansion brought on by their second-quarter success.

 A look at the underlying data also shows that much of the recent activity represented new home purchases, rather than refinancing of existing loans, which is another good indication that this is more than an interest-rate fueled growth phase.

 In May, the company reported that they set a new mark for closed home purchase loan volume, illustrating the point.
-Included in that figure is the fact that more than two-thirds of the loans originated via the company’s flagship Rocket Mortgage online service were for home purchases – and that a full three-quarters of those were for a first home.
+Included in that figure is the fact that more than two-thirds of the cash loans originated via the company’s flagship Rocket Mortgage online service were for home purchases – and that a full three-quarters of those were for a first home.

 According to Quicken Loans’ CEO Jay Farner, the most important result of all the good news is that it’s allowing the company to expand its community outreach and service programs.
 He sums this point up by saying “The ultimate impact of a record-breaking quarter is that we can continue to reinvest our resources into communities like Detroit through our ‘For-More-Than-Profit’ approach.